hecerinc/Notes-On/finanzas/chap11.md

 To create a portfolio geared towards your goals, you need to create an **assets allocation strategy**.

-> **Assetts allocation**: A plan for dividing a portfolio among different classes of securities in order to preserve capital by protecting the portfolio against negative market developments.
+> **Assets allocation**: A plan for dividing a portfolio among different classes of securities in order to preserve capital by protecting the portfolio against negative market developments.

 What portion of your portfolio will be devoted to: